Prag8855/aab/content/guides/permanent-residence.md

 To become a permanent resident, you must also...

 - [ ] **Have a §21 Abs.
-1 or 2a freelance visa**[^6]
+1 or 2a freelance visa for 3 years**[^6]
     The type of freelance visa is [written on your residence permit](/illustrations/freelance-visa-type.png).
 If you have a *§21 Abs.
 5* freelance visa, follow the [requirements for everybody else](#everybody-else).
-- [ ] **Have a freelance visa for 3 years**
-    In Berlin, it's okay if you had different businesses during that time.
-Your current business must be successful and profitable.[^26]
 - [ ] **Have a profitable business**
-    You can get the [PR](/glossary/Niederlassungserlaubnis) after 3 years if the *Ausländerbehörde* thinks that your business is successful and sustainable.
-The type of freelance visa is [written on your residence permit](/illustrations/freelance-visa-type.png).
+    You can get the [PR](/glossary/Niederlassungserlaubnis) after 3 years if the *[[Ausländerbehörde]]* thinks that your business is successful, profitable and sustainable.
 - [ ] **Support yourself**
     In Berlin, they only check your own income from self-employment.
-Income from investments, from social benefits or from your spouse does not count.[^22]
+Income from investments does not count.
+Income from your spouse does not count.[^22]

 In Berlin, there should be no pension or language requirement.[^39]

+If you don't meet those requirements, follow the [requirements for everybody else](#everybody-else).

 ### If you live with a German citizen